-The Child & Adolescent Center’s staff has a wide array of treatment components to help each teen and his or her family deal with the psychological issues that brought them here.
+The Adolescent Center for OCD and Anxiety’s staff has a wide array of treatment components to help each teen and his or her family deal with the psychological issues that brought them here.

 Based on his or her personalized treatment plan, each teen and his/her family may participate in the following components: